 I have noticed that here people don’t do that many things aside from work.
 In Europe there is a culture of meeting in parks and coffee shops for long chats, slipping away during work for a walk or picnic with family, planned and not planned meetings at beaches, in gathering places to drink a bottle of wine, sharing a meal and connect throughout the week, not just on weekends with family.
 Here, it seems anyways, people are hurrying home to relax in front of the TV, go to the gym, or perhaps a dog walk if they can muster, but people are far more isolated within their family units.
 I wonder if this is a side effect of COVID-19 or if this is part of Canadian culture I have forgotten.
 I got used to seeing neighbours, planning parties, meeting up at the movies, and driving long distances to see family.
 With close girlfriends we would eat in restaurants chatting about work, or meeting up in the evenings for drinks and catching musical venues.
 I miss the community culture created where ever we went in Europe; a circling of people around us that fed our need to feel as though we belonged.
 I think they were curious about us in many ways too, so it was a mutual exchange.
 I know you are probably thinking that these things take time and you might be right.
 Canadians have no problem making sure they have down time to recoup each day, whereas I need less time recouping and more time interacting.
 I am sure to find my way.
 These are still the early days.
 And as my children become more independent, I have more freedoms than others.
 I do recognise this point.

 I consider myself the happiest person I know, only because I decided to feel this way about whatever life brings my way.
 The things I need to remain positive are on a very short list.
 I realized that what we think about ourselves has far more weight or is more damaging or impactful than what others say or think.
 We make the choice to believe them or not.
-It is in fact how we perceive life.
+It is in fact how we perceive our life that truly matters.

 Knowing oneself is the beginning of all wisdom.

-I learned a very important lesson back then and there living on the Canal du Midi near the Mediterranean Sea, and it was on how to balance work, rest, growth and others.
+I learned a very important lesson back then and there living on the Canal du Midi near the Mediterranean Sea, and it was on how to balance work, rest, personal growth and others.
 To balance is to make something, such as a plate or your body, steady by keeping weight equal on all sides.
 Inner balance would then mean that all the systems within could remain constant no matter what external forces come into play; which also means mental and physical wellbeing and for me personally it requires remaining positive, and dealing with stress in healthy ways.
 Not taking on too much, remaining productive and making a living, but also having down time to learn and grown in.
-Keeping that equilibrium was about being present in the moments every day for my family and providing a soft place for them to fall at the end of each day so they could have a place to find balance too and kickoff from every morning on their way to school.
-The idea of home was created as a place to recharge, share and develop ourselves.
+Keeping that equilibrium was about being present in the moments every day for my family and providing a soft place for them to fall at the end of each day so they could have a place to find balance too; a kickoff point from every morning on their way to school or work.
+The idea of home was created as a place to recharge, and to share and develop ourselves.